pyca/cryptography/docs/development/test-vectors.rst

   RSA with SHA1.
 * ``badssl-sct.pem`` - A certificate with the certificate transparency signed certificate timestamp extension.
+* ``bigoid.pem`` - A certificate with a rather long OID in the Certificate Policies extension.
+We need to make sure we can parse long OIDs.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~